Embracket/.github/README.md

-# .github
+# Embracket
-The information tied to Embrackets public profile
+The organization tied to my web design endeavours.